 Eye doctors have traditionally considered that people with dry eyes may not be good candidates for wearing contact lenses.
 Due to changing technology, however, this may no longer be the case.

-Contact lens options for dry eyes
+Contact lens options

 Soft lenses may be recommended for people with dry eyes as they allow oxygen to pass through.